lost-egg/lost-egg.github.io/social-influence.md

 You have two main defenses against social influence.

 {:#guile}
 Your **Guile** is the difficulty for [Read Intentions](#read-intentions) rolls against you.
 It's ([Manipulation + Socialize] ÷ 2).
-Like Resolve, you don't have to apply your Guile, though some characters may assume that a seeming lack of Guile is actually a masterful display of it.
+You don't have to apply your Guile if you want to allow a Read Intentions action to succeed, though some characters may assume that a seeming lack of Guile is actually a masterful display of it.

 {:#resolve}
 Your **Resolve** is the difficulty for social influence rolls against you.
 It's ([Wits + Integrity] ÷ 2).
 You don't have to apply your Resolve if you want to accept social influence.